webhdx/PicoBoot/README.md

 * [SD Gecko](https://amzn.to/3HPBuwe) or [SD2SP2](https://amzn.to/3I1cCSl)
 * FAT32 formatted SD card

-Links above are affiliate and I get small comission from buying these products.
+Links above are affiliate and I get small comission if you buy these products.
 Thanks to everyone who used links above 🙏

 ## Flashing Raspberry Pi Pico board